-To learn more about McMaster Art and Science, visit this page.
+To learn more about McMaster Arts and Science, visit this page.

-McMaster Health Sciences vs. McMaster Integrated Biomedical Engineering & Health Sciences
+McMaster Health Sciences (BHSc) vs. McMaster Integrated Biomedical Engineering & Health Sciences

 In your first year of iBioMed, you will take courses similar to what BHSc students take, such as Chemistry and Cellular and Molecular Biology.

-After your first year, you must choose between pursuing a Bachelor of Engineering and Biomedical Engineering program or a Bachelor of Health Sciences in Health, Engineering, Science and a Entrepreneurship program.
+After your first year, you must choose between pursuing a Bachelor of Engineering and Biomedical Engineering program OR a Bachelor of Health Sciences in Health, Engineering Science and Entrepreneurship.